mananmadan/Snapchat-Filters-OpenCV/README.md

 ## SnapChat Filters Using OpenCV
 An attempt to create and understand the working of snapchat filters using facial landmark tracking
-- Also chekout my work on facial landmark tracking [Facial-Keypoints](https://github.com/mananmadan/Facial-Keypoints)
+- Also checkout my work on facial landmark tracking [Facial-Keypoints](https://github.com/mananmadan/Facial-Keypoints)

 ## Main Idea